malawarecreator/chip8/README.md

 go to some hex editor, enter your code, and run `chip8 {YOUR_PATH_HERE}` or use some kind of assembler and then do it (if you're a lazy bum who can't write bytecode on their own)

-READ THE CODE (i have not implemented many instructions yet)